 There are over 70 heritage organisations in Cornwall making museums an important part of Cornwall’s cultural offer.
 Museums enrich the lives of local people and visitors alike.
 Our museums give us great opportunities to learn about our past and to inspire us in the future.
 Museums can connect us with our local area and community.
 There are lots of ways to enjoy museums by making a visit, the work they do with schools, becoming a volunteer.

 We work closely with, and invest in, the Cornwall Museums Partnership (CMP).
-This is innovative organisation has gained national recognition for its work.
-CMP encourages collaborative working within the museum sector and provides a range of specialist support:
+They are the strategic lead for the heritage sector in Cornwall.
+CMP encourages collaborative working within the museum sector.
+It provides a range of specialist support: